Lamudi Philippines Review 2026 — Everything You Need to Know Before Buying, Renting, or Selling

 So, is Lamudi the best real estate platform in the Philippines?

-Some would say it is but its very expensive, according to the Reddit user
+Some would say it is but some would say its very expensive, according to the Reddit user

 Lamudi PH is NOT Free.
 You CANNOT post ANYthing unless you pay minimum P15000 for 6 months